2017 Spring Open House & Native Plant Sale

 Following the Open House, plants will be for sale on the Visitor's Center patio throughout the growing season.

-Members, including those who join on any Open House day, receive a 10% discount on plants, and members at the Contributor ($100) level and above receive a 20% discount.
+Members, including those who join on any sale day, receive a 10% discount on plants, and members at the Contributor ($100) level and above receive a 20% discount.
 Join or upgrade your membership to take advantage of this benefit.

 At the Nursery

-For more information about special orders, special pick-ups, help with restoration projects plant choices, or pricing for nonprofits or commercial contractors, contact Nursery Manager Joanne Healey at 410.634.2847 x32 or email@example.com.
+For information about special orders, special pick-ups, help with plant choices for restoration projects, or pricing for nonprofits or commercial contractors, send email to firstname.lastname@example.org.